mskf3000/Tutorials-and-Cheat-Sheets/Apache - Cordova.md

 	ionic emulate browser -- --target=safari --port=8000

+### Cleaning out caches and temp files.

+Sometimes an upgrade or clean install of EmberJS will mean you need to clean out and reinstall old cruft and dependencies.
+This is how you go about that.

+First, clear out the temp files, Node modules and Bower components:

+    rm -rf {node_modules,platforms,plugins}

+Next, reinstall the NPM and Bower dependencies:

+    npm install && bower install

 ***

 *Apache - Cordova (c) by Jack Szwergold; written on March 11, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*